 What is Meant by to Study Hard?

-Studying hard is when you commit all your energy and time to perceiving and learning in order to accomplish something.
-It is when you get the courage to sneak out of casual outing plans to work on yourself and your education.
+Studying hard is when you commit all your energy and time to perceive and learning in order to accomplish something.
+It is when you get the courage to consciously avoid casual outing plans to work on yourself and your education.

 Studying hard refers to the act of making an effort to learn by reading, practicing, or memorizing.
-If by “studying hard” you mean trying to concentrate for ten hours straight?
+By “studying hard” do we mean trying to concentrate for ten hours straight?
 Well, it is counterproductive.
 You will remember hardly anything.
 Taking short breaks in every 20 minutes increases the productivity of learning and studying.